Ekshiv/PowerBi_Projects/README.md

 # PowerBi_Projects
-This repo contains all projects related to Power-Bi tool.
+This repo contains all projects related to PowerBi tool.